Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Singular ends

 \subsection{Two types of singular ends}

-\begin{definition} Suppose $\vec{x}:D-\{0\}\rightarrow \mathbb{R}^4_1$ is an annular end of a regular stationary surface (with boundary) whose Gauss maps $\phi$ and $\psi$ extend to meromorphic functions on $D$ (namely, $z=0$ is a removable singularity or a pole for both $\phi, \psi$).
-It is called a \emph{\underline{regular end}} when
+\begin{definition} Let $\vec{x}:D-\{0\}\rightarrow \mathbb{R}^4_1$ be an annular end of a regular stationary surface (with boundary) whose Gauss maps $\phi$ and $\psi$ extend to meromorphic functions on $D$ (namely, $z=0$ is a removable singularity or a pole for both $\phi, \psi$).
+It is called a \emph{regular end} when

-It is a \emph{\underline{singular end}} if $\phi(0)=\bar\psi(0)$ where the value could be finite or $\infty$ (i.e., $z=0$ is a pole of both $\phi$ and $\psi$).
+It is a \emph{singular end} if $\phi(0)=\bar\psi(0)$ where the value could be finite or $\infty$ (i.e., $z=0$ is a pole of both $\phi$ and $\psi$).
 Such ends are divided into two classes depending on whether functions $\phi,\bar\psi$ take the same value at $z=0$ with the same multiplicity or not.
-When the multiplicities are equal we call it \emph{\underline{bad singular end}}.
-Otherwise it is a \emph{\underline{good singular end}}. \end{definition} The total Gaussian curvature is finite around a regular end by \eqref{eq-totalcurvature}.
+When the multiplicities are equal we call it a \emph{bad singular end}.
+Otherwise it is called a \emph{good singular end}. \end{definition} The total Gaussian curvature is finite around a regular end by \eqref{eq-totalcurvature}.
 As to a singular end, we may assume that $\phi=\bar{\psi}=0$ at $z=0$.
 Without loss of generality we may write it out more explicitly:

 for complex number $b\ne 0$ and positive integers $m,n$.
 Write $z=r\mathrm{e}^{\mathrm{i}\theta}$ with $r\ge 0$ and $\theta\in[0,2\pi)$.
 At a good singular end $m\neq n$.
 Suppose $m>n\ge 1$.
 Then by \eqref{eq-totalcurvature},